caropinzonsilva/hatch-react/README.md

 - Or, run `yarn build:production` to build the front end in production mode
 - Then, you can run `yarn start:watch` to start the Node server and watch for changes

+### Bundle Analysis

+- Or, run `yarn build:production --env.analyze=true` to run the BundleAnalyzerPlugin + Server to see the dependencies and their sizes.

 ## 🚀 Contributing and Releasing

 1. The `master` branch is the unstable branch.
 It's where all new issues should base off of.